DataFire/Integrations/integrations/generated/google_container/README.md

   * resourceLabels `object`: The resource labels for the cluster to use to annotate any related
   * selfLink `string`: [Output only] Server-defined URL for the resource.
   * servicesIpv4Cidr `string`: [Output only] The IP address range of the Kubernetes services in
-  * status `string` (values: STATUS_UNSPECIFIED, PROVISIONING, RUNNING, RECONCILING, STOPPING, ERROR): [Output only] The current status of this cluster.
+  * status `string` (values: STATUS_UNSPECIFIED, PROVISIONING, RUNNING, RECONCILING, STOPPING, ERROR, DEGRADED): [Output only] The current status of this cluster.
   * statusMessage `string`: [Output only] Additional information about the current status of this
   * subnetwork `string`: The name of the Google Compute Engine
   * zone `string`: [Output only] The name of the Google Compute Engine